 Homestead landscaping is also catching on like wildfire everywhere from rural homes to the window gardens of apartment complexes.
 People are looking to become more self-sufficient and growing their own food is just one of the ways they are doing it.
 Square foot gardens and high-yield vegetables are finding their way into spaces traditionally reserved for annuals.
 They are even showing up as accent plants in the perennial bed.
 Tomatoes and peppers are the favorites for accentuating flower gardens, while beans and peas are becoming decorative foils for picket fences and shed perimeters.
 Homeowners that don’t have extensive knowledge in home gardening can tap the knowledge base of a local landscaper in the New Jersey tri-state area

-to help them set up and maintain such a garden.
+to help them set up and maintain Such a garden.
+Sustainability in Landscaping

 Another major trend for landscaping in New Jersey